gitpitch/gitpitch/README.md

 - [Download and present](https://github.com/gitpitch/gitpitch/wiki/Slideshow-Offline) any GitPitch presentation offline

 Support for these social features can be found in the Web page footer of each slideshow presentation.

-## GitPitch slideshow presentations are composable

-Create and deliver content and course materials as a series of slideshow presentations that all share common assets (css, images, etc.) in a single git repo.
-Check out the [GitPitch Asset Sharing](https://github.com/gitpitch/gitpitch/wiki/Asset-Sharing) page on the Wiki.

 ## GitPitch slideshow presentations just work